joshfactorial/pollinator_simulation/README.md

 a field configuration that outperforms the middle-shelter config, and can we increase the crop area and still maintain a high survival rate of the species.

-However, I was not able to complete those tests before the deadline.
-I will go ahead and post more updates as I continue to improve the code, however.
+I ran a simulation on random placement of resources, and I wasn't able to find anything significant over 1000 trials.
+Maybe more would happen across a really optimal solution, but 1000 wasn't enough to find anything.
+The highest performing field in the same category in terms of crop yield as the break in the middle had only a 59.9% survival rate.
+I will think about a way to make an adaptive environment design that takes the best of the other designs and begins to improve on it.

 ## Instructions on how to use the program:
 A test field can be created by making a list of lists and converting it to a field using the field object.
 Anything